Thank you for contacting me about public sector pay.

 We still need to deal with our country's debts in order to ensure that we have a strong economy that will enable us to invest in our public services.
 The Government will consider each specific workforce to ensure pay is set, so that the public sector can continue to both attract and hold on to the excellent staff that support our world-leading public services.

-Before Ministers make final decisions on pay awards, they will seek the views of the eight independent Pay Review Bodies, all of whom will report in 2018.
+Before Ministers make final decisions on pay awards, they will seek the views of the eight independent Pay Review Bodies, all of whom reported in 2018.
 At this point, the Government will consider their recommendations and announce public sector pay awards for each of these workforces.

 On the issue of funding for pay settlements, it would be wrong to preempt the wider process around the Pay Review Bodies by centrally determining public sector pay.
 Secretaries of State will shortly issue remit letters to the relevant bodies to begin the pay round process for 2018-19.
 These will be followed by submissions of workforce-specific evidence to the review bodies, which will cover recruitment and retention and scope for productivity.
 Pay Review Bodies will consider specific issues within each workforce and make recommendations based on the evidence.

 In the interim, several departments have chosen to fund pay rises for those working in front-line services.
-For example, prison officers received an above 1% pay award last year.
-Due to the unique pressures faced by the NHS this year, a specific commitment was made in the Autumn Budget of additional funding for the NHS as a whole.
+For example, in 2016 prison officers received an above 1% pay award.
+Due to the unique pressures faced by the NHS in 2017, a specific commitment was made in that year's Autumn Budget of additional funding for the NHS as a whole.